Employees Benefits Plans Policy

 - The Employee Benefits Program is reviewed frequently to ensure competitiveness with other colleges and to meet the requirements of Federal tax laws, anti-discrimination laws, and New York State laws.

-- This policy does not create a contract of employment between Iona College and any employee.
+- This policy does not create a contract of employment between Iona University and any employee.
 The College reserves the right to amend, suspend, or terminate any and all benefit programs at any time.

 - In all instances, the plan documents and summary plan descriptions will govern benefit determinations.